 any liquid fuel obtained from coal, natural gas or biomass.
 The best known process is the Fischer-Tropsch synthesis.
 An intermediate step in the production of synthetic fuel is often syngas, a mixture of carbon monoxide and hydrogen produced from coal which is sometimes directly used as an industrial fuel.

-The term has two definitions.
-The first definition is the process of converting scientific findings from research laboratories into useful products by the private sector.
-The second definition is used more in economic development literature and involves cross-border transmission of technology from one country to another.
+(two definitions) the process of converting scientific findings from research laboratories into useful products by the private sector; second definition is used more in economic development literature and involves cross-border transmission of technology from one country to another.

 the sum of consumption by the different end-use sectors.
 TFC is broken down into energy demand in the following sectors: industry, transport, buildings (including residential and services) and other (including agriculture and non-energy use).
 It excludes international marine and aviation bunkers, except at world level where it is included in the transport sector.